-You don't have to go a ton bigger in dimensions to really see the difference visually!
-The new brass sconces in my kitchen, for example, are 12″.
+You don't have to go a ton bigger in dimension to really see the difference visually!
+My new, brass wall sconces, for example, are 12".

 Of course, I'd always take in to account what the sconces are flanking and what looks good visually.
 Like I mentioned, ours are just a tad over 6' and that's because, visually, I felt like they looked better above the line of the range hood instead of in line with it.